 - Word count – as a guide aim for 300+ words as a minimum

 - Keyword density – avoid sounding spammy but use your keyword and don’t be afraid of using synonyms (Google’s use of Latent Symantic Indexing means that it knows the general context of a page without you having to repeat your keywords)

 - Consider the use of keywords in your headings

 - Use pictures – pictures area great at explaining things quickly and alt text helps describe the pictures to visually impaired customers

 What to do: Back to the MozBar and pick the analyze page option:

 Going to the MozBar icon where you looked at your title tags and meta descriptions will let you check all of the on page factors that go into making a web page relevant for a particular query:

 3. A quick check to see if Google thinks you have duplicate content on your site

-Google doesn’t want multiple copies of the same information as they serve little purpose for a users experience.
+Google doesn’t want multiple copies of the same information as they serve little purpose for a user’s experience.
+It also looks as though you are trying to spam the search results by adding loads of pages on the same topic.
 If Google thinks you have duplicate content on your site you can do a simple check using a command in the google search box: